MojoAuth/mojoauth-docs/content/howto/integrate-responsys-sms/index.md

 # Get Started - Integrate Oracle Responsys SMS

-This guide explains how to add and configure the Oracle Responsys SMS to your application using MojoAuth Dashboard.
-You can implement SMS Authentication using responsys SMS for a quick and convenient approach for consumer registration and login.
+This guide explains adding and configuring the Oracle Responsys SMS to your application using MojoAuth Dashboard.
+You can implement SMS Authentication using Responsys SMS for a quick and convenient consumer registration and login approach.

 ## Dashboard Configuration